-Hosting platform means any manner through which a person, a license holder, an owner of property, business, or other entity (a "host") may offer a dwelling unit, or portion thereof, for short-term rental.
-A hosting platform includes, but is not limited to, an internet-based or web-based platform that allows or permits a host to advertise and potentially arrange for the temporary occupation of the dwelling unit, or portion thereof, through a publicly searchable website, whether the short-term renter pays rent directly to the host or to the hosting platform.
-Some common hosting platforms include privately owned or operated website addresses, and commercial platforms such as VRBO, Airbnb, HomeAway, and Booking.com.
+Hosting platform means a manner through which a host may offer a dwelling unit, or portion thereof, for short-term rental.
+A hosting platform includes, but is not limited to, an internet-based platform that allows a host to advertise and potentially arrange for temporary occupation of the dwelling unit, or portion thereof, through a publicly searchable website, whether the short-term renter pays rent directly to the host or to the hosting platform.